A door in Roros Norway: A travel photographer’s paradise

 Every historic building begs to be photographed, but this little shed door was particularly sweet with a beguiling metal heart decorating the well-worn and quite weathered door.
 I suppose I could have tried to light the candle for an even better scene but that would not have been the scene as I found it!
 One can only think about the hay that is perhaps stored inside, maybe the goats or chickens, or perhaps the shed for wood that would keep the owner’s cottage cozy all winter long.

-Artist’s tools: My Nikon D90 still serves me well for many an adventure, as does the 18-105mm lens f/3.5-5.6, both of which I got when I returned to photography after about 25 years!
+Artist’s tools: My Nikon D90 served me well for many an adventure, as did the 18-105mm lens f/3.5-5.6, both of which I got when I returned to photography after about 25 years (I am a Sony pro photographer now)!
 What I like about this focal length on a lens is its ability to capture almost everything for me without fiddling with changing lens or being draped with several cameras with different lenses.
 I’m a simple photographer like that.
 I was set at a 1/30th of second at f/4.2 (remember in November in Roros, Norway, mid-day still means pretty dark!).
 My focal length was 34mm on my crop frame camera!
 I also try to avoid over-processing so this has only the simplest of touches.

 As an affiliate for Get Your Guide, Amazon.com, iVisa, Global Rescue, Think Tank, 5.11, Kuhl, Adorama, and others, we earn a small commission at no extra cost to you should you choose to purchase through the links in our posts.
 It is essential to mention that we only endorse products we believe in and personally use.
 Your support for HI Travel Tales through these purchases allows us to maintain a sustainable platform for creating valuable and relevant content for you.